prysmaticlabs/documentation/website/docs/execution-node/fee-recipient-vNext.md

 Breaking changes have been introduced within the [`develop` branch](https://github.com/prysmaticlabs/prysm/tree/develop).
 These changes introduce a new Fee Recipient and validator registration configuration schema:

-- The existing `gaslimit` property within the proposer settings file has been replaced with an optional `validator_registration` object that contains the `gaslimit` property.
+- The existing `gaslimit` property within the proposer settings file has been replaced with an optional `builder` object that contains the `gaslimit` property.
-- The existing `suggested-fee-recipient` flag must now be used with the new `enable-validator-registration` flag.
+- The existing `suggested-fee-recipient` flag must now be used with the new `enable-builder` flag.
 This allows your validator client to use the MEV Builder API.

 :::